Lt. Belgrave Edward Sutton Ninnis

 There was no sound from behind except a faint, plaintive whine from one of the dogs which I imagined was in reply to a touch from Ninnis's whip.
 I remember addressing myself to George, the laziest dog in my own team, saying, "You will be getting a little of that, too, George, if you are not careful."

 When I next looked back, it was in response to the anxious gaze of Mertz who had turned round and halted in his tracks.
 Behind me, nothing met the eye but my own sledge tracks running back in the distance.
-Where were Ninnis and his sledge? - Frantically waving to Mertz to bring up my sledge,
+Where were Ninnis and his sledge? - Frantically waving to Mertz to bring up my sledge, upon

-one hundred and fifty feet below.
-The poor creature
+fifty feet below.
+The poor creature appeared to have broken

-appeared to have broken its back, for it was attempting
+its back, for it was attempting to sit up with the front

-to sit up with the front part of its body while the
+part of its body while the hinder portion lay limp.
+Another

-its side.
-Close by was what appeared in the gloom to be
+dog lay motionless by its side.
+Close by was what appeared

-the remains of the tent and a canvas tank containing
+in the gloom to be the remains of the tent and a canvas

-food for three men for a fortnight.
+tank containing food for three men for a fortnight.

 We broke back the edge of the neve lid and took turns leaning over secured by a rope, calling into the darkness in the hope that our companion might be still alive.
 For three hours we called unceasingly but no answering sound came back.
 The dog had ceased to moan and lay without a movement.
 A chill draught was blowing out of the abyss.
-We felt that there was little hope. - When comrades tramp the road to anywhere through a
+We felt that there was little hope. - When comrades tramp the road to anywhere through a lonely

-lonely blizzard-ridden land in hunger, want and
+blizzard-ridden land in hunger, want and weariness the interests,

-weariness the interests, ties and fates of each are
+ties and fates of each are interwoven in a wondrous fabric

-affection.
-The shock of Ninnis's death
+of friendship and affection.
+The shock of Ninnis's

-struck home and deeply stirred us.
+death struck home and deeply stirred us.

 He was a fine fellow and a born soldier - and the end: